rumca-js/crawler-buddy/README.md

  - Since some things are ambiguous we try to be consistent.
 For example: server content-type can be upper, or lower-case.
 This software always uses one strategy
  - Some things might be just fixed by project.
 No Content-Type, but we detected it is text/html, then software provides it in response
  - To sum up: the strategy is to fix what can be fixed, to make consistent things that are not
+ - You may attempt running same URL with diferent crawlers to obtain data from the first valid response

 # Installation